In this article, we talk about:

 How Do Portable Induction Cooktops Work?

-Induction is a little bit complicated to fully understand.
-We've boiled it down to two main concepts: magnetism and pulsing.
+We've boiled induction down to two main concepts: magnetism and pulsing.

 These are the most basic aspects of induction technology.
 But more importantly, they're the aspects that are going to most affect your purchasing decision.